sunaku/tork/README.md

   Then you would add the following to your configuration file:

-      Test::Loop::Config.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
+      Test::Loop.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
         extn = File.extname(path)
         name = File.basename(path, extn)
         "{test,spec}/**/#{name.reverse}#{extn}" # <== notice the reverse()
       end

-* `Test::Loop::Config.test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.
+* `Test::Loop.test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.

-* `Test::Loop::Config.before_each_test` is a lambda function that is executed inside the worker process before loading the test file.
-It is passed (1) the path to the test file, (2) the path to the log file containing the live output of running the test file, and (3) an array containing the names of tests (which were identified by `Test::Loop::Config.test_name_parser`) inside the test file that have changed since the last run of the test file.
+* `Test::Loop.before_each_test` is a lambda function that is executed inside the worker process before loading the test file.
+It is passed (1) the path to the test file, (2) the path to the log file containing the live output of running the test file, and (3) an array containing the names of tests (which were identified by `Test::Loop.test_name_parser`) inside the test file that have changed since the last run of the test file.

   These test names should be passed down to your chosen testing library, instructing it to skip all other tests except those passed down to it.
 This